rohangaur21/aws-csaa/README.md

  - RAID 10 – Raid 0 + Raid 1
  - Use RAID Arrays when a single volume IOPs are not sufficient for your need.
 E.g. Database.
 Then you create RAID Array to meet IOPs requirements.
  - To take snapshot of RAID Array –
     1. Stop the application from writing to cache and  flush all cache to Disk
     2. Freeze the file system
     3. Umount the RAID Array
     4. Shutdown the EC2 instance
  - Snapshots of encrypted volumes are encrypted automatically.
+ - Volumes restored from encrypted snapshots are encrypted automatically.
  - You can copy snapshot to another region while encrypting it.
+ - You can encrypt root device volumes upon creation of EX2 instances.
  - Create Image from snapshot.
  - The EC2 instance thus created will have root volume encrypted.
  - You can’t share encrypted snapshots as the encryption key is tied to your account.